 Enter your waist and hip measurement in the waist-to-hip ratio calculator below.
 You can either enter in cm or inches.
 Your WHR number can help you determine which category of body shape you fit into.
 See below for how to take your waist and hip measurements.

-What Is the Waist-to-Hip Ratio?
+What Is the Waist to Hip Ratio?

 Waist-to-hip ratio (WHR) is a ratio of your waist to your hip circumference.